itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **Shift Operators**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Shift operators play a significant role during some arithmatic operations (i.e. division/multiplication by 2), bit level calculations, etc. With the over loading of some shift operators to let them be used for data objects, many matrix calculations can be made much easier.
+Shift operators play a significant role during some arithmetic operations (i.e. division/multiplication by 2), bit level calculations, etc. With the over loading of some shift operators to let them be used for data objects, many matrix calculations can be made much easier.
 We will go through such over loaded shift operators in this section.

 **<< (shift left)**